 Storm Large: musician, actor, playwright, author, awesome.
 She shot to national prominence in 2006 as a finalist on the CBS show Rock Star: Supernova, where despite having been eliminated in the week before the finale, Storm built a fan base that follows her around the world to this day.
 She was seen on the 2021 season of America’s Got Talent.

 Storm made her debut as guest vocalist with the band Pink Martini in April 2011, singing four sold-out concerts with the National Symphony Orchestra at the Kennedy Center in Washington, DC.
 She continues to perform with the band, touring nationally and internationally, and she was featured on their CD, Get Happy.
 Storm has also sung with Grammy winner k.d. lang, pianist Kirill Gerstein, punk rocker John Doe, singer/songwriter Rufus Wainwright, and Rock and Roll Hall of Famer George Clinton.

 She debuted with the Oregon Symphony in 2010, and has returned for sold-out performances each year thereafter.
 Storm made her Carnegie Hall debut in 2013, singing Weill’s Seven Deadly Sins with the Detroit Symphony as part of the Spring for Music Festival.
 The NY Times called her “sensational,” and the classical music world instantly had a new star.

-In 2007, she took a career departure and starred in Portland Center Stage’s production of Cabaret with Wade McCollum.
+In 2007, Storm starred in Portland Center Stage’s production of Cabaret with Wade McCollum.
 The show was a smash hit, earning Large glowing reviews.
 Her next endeavor, the autobiographical musical memoir, Crazy Enough, played to packed houses in 2009 during its unprecedented 21-week sold out run in Portland.
 Storm went on to perform a cabaret version of the show to critical acclaim at the Edinburgh Fringe Festival, Adelaide Festival in Australia, and Joe’s Pub in New York.
 Her memoir, Crazy Enough, was released by Simon and Schuster in 2012, named Oprah’s Book of the Week, and awarded the 2013 Oregon Book Award for Creative Nonfiction.